 Preferred Drug List

-CareSource uses a Preferred Drug List, also called a PDL.
-The PDL is a list of the drugs that we prefer your provider prescribe.
-The list shows the most common, but not all, drugs covered by Ohio Medicaid.
+The Preferred Drug list (PDL) is a list of the drugs that we like our providers to prescribe.
+The list shows the most common drugs covered by your plan.
 Each plan has its own PDL.

 CareSource covers all medically necessary Medicaid-covered drugs at many pharmacies.
 CareSource also covers many commonly used over-the-counter (OTC) medications with a written prescription from your doctor.

-Changes to the PDL are also posted every quarter.
+If CareSource makes any changes to the PDL, the changes are posted every quarter.

 Preferred Drug List